Student Funding Opportunities

 Do you know or are you a student experiencing financial hardship?
-Student Support Foundation-Stetson University exists to provide both immediate and/or sustainable support to the campus community through student-facilitated philanthropic leadership in order to meet the university’s mission of fostering personal growth, intellectual development and global citizenship in all students.
-In addition, SSF-SU serves to actively engage students in philanthropic work to build individuals’ capacity to persist towards graduation.
+The Student Support Foundation-Stetson University exists to provide both immediate and/or sustainable support to the campus community through student-facilitated philanthropic leadership in order to meet the university’s mission of fostering personal growth, intellectual development and global citizenship in all students.
+In addition, SSF-SU serves to actively engage students in philanthropic work to build individuals’ capacity to persist toward graduation.
 This student-led organization will work collectively to provide opportunities for the campus community to develop into engaged citizens.

 Financial assistance areas of short-term and long-term focus (not an exhaustive list):

 - Scholarly - Books, school-related supplies, gowns/graduation materials, honor society dues